Ms Stephanie Cook staff profile picture

 Library

-I provide research and teaching support to the College of Health and the College of Sciences through reference support, research consultations, online and face-to-face information literacy workshops, library resources for Stream, and collection development.
+I provide research and teaching support to the College of Health through reference support, research consultations, online and face-to-face information literacy workshops, library resources for Stream, and collection development.
 I also provide advice on publication impact, scholarly profiles, open access, and research data management.

 Previously I have been a subject librarian for the Faculty of Medical and Health Sciences at the University of Auckland.
 I have also worked as a learning support services librarian, collaborating with faculty to integrate information literacy into the curriculum; academic skills advisor, providing online and face to face support for students; and most recently as an online learning designer.